-☐ You may not be able to play some Blu-ray Disc content on your computer, or the computer may become unstable during Blu-ray Disc playback.
+- Check if your optical disc drive supports the Blu-ray Disc media. - You may not be able to play some Blu-ray Disc content on your computer, or the computer may become unstable during Blu-ray Disc playback.
 To play content normally, download and install the latest updates for the WinDVD BD using the VAIO Update.

-For information on how to use the VAIO Update, see Updating Your Computer (page 28).
+For information on how to use the VAIO Update, see Updating Your Computer (page 29).